t09Simi/youtube_statistics/README.md

 In 'videos.html' you will see the list of Top 50 trending videos based on the views and by clicking each of their IDs you will see the statistics associated with that video such as likes, dislikes, comments and date published which is from  the 'statistics.html' file.

+In 'likes.html' you will see the Top 10 videos which has got the most likes on YouTube.
+For this I have used JOIN on two tables by ordering it descending and limiting the likes to ten.

+    #@app.route('/likes')
+    def likes():
+         conn = sqlite3.connect(database_name)
+         conn.row_factory = sqlite3.Row
+         query = """
+         SELECT details.title, details.views, statistics.likes
+         FROM details
+        JOIN statistics ON details.id = statistics.details_id
+        ORDER BY statistics.likes DESC LIMIT 10
+        """
+        cur = conn.cursor()
+        cur.execute(query)

 The logic of the application is written in 'video_statistics.py' file.
 This file will render the html page using the @route method and execute the sql command for that web page.

     import sqlite3